 - Shushing.
 Your personal white noise.
-Shush as loud as your babies crying if you can.
-As they calm you can decrease the volume of shushing to help continue to calm your baby.
+Shush as loud as your baby’s cry if you can.
+As they calm, you can decrease the volume of shushing to help continue to calm your baby.

 The key is to combine 3 or more of these tools to calm your baby!

 5. Establish Routines Early

 Setting up routines can help you and your baby feel more consistent throughout your day.
 Babies can’t tell time, so routines act as their clock, letting their body know it is supposed to be sleeping soon.

 The early months are tough, but you got this, mama!
 Try and soak up every moment and each night, and just know that tomorrow is a new day.
 Babies don’t come with a manual, but they do have YOU!
 You are just what your baby needs and your baby is just what you need.
 You are doing great, and I hope that some of these tips help you find rest during these newborn days.